 Stacy gives the ADL definition of implicit bias as “the unconscious attitude, stereotypes and unintentional actions (positive or negative) toward members of a group merely because of their membership in that group.”

 How does this happen?
 The human brain is capable of processing about 11 million pieces of information at a time but can only give conscious attention to a handful of those.
 To handle the rest, your brain categorizes information into groups and assigns an instinctive reaction.
 That’s why the word “jelly” automatically comes to mind when you hear someone say “peanut butter.”
 It may also explain our unconscious reactions to people of different ethnic backgrounds or immigration status.
 Bias can often overrule rational thought, causing well-meaning and intelligent people to react in ways that are at odds with their conscious intentions.
+It’s tempting to believe that implicit bias is only a problem for other people, but people often overestimate their own ability to relate to those who don’t share their background.

 How does implicit bias affect immigrant students?